 The new school came to hip-hop culture with the beginning of the commercialization of dance.
 It absorbed all that is in the old school but became more technically complex.
 If earlier, when dancing hip-hop it was almost always freestyle, that is, improvisation, the New School is characterized by choreography.
 Although the audience still has the impression of an improvisational manner of performing, thanks to the relaxation and freedom of movement.

 Despite the great popularity of hip-hop continues to be an integral part of the urban areas of the U.S., where it came from at one time.
 The history of hip-hop dance is the history of struggle and victory, the desire for independence, and the love of freedom.
-Emerged as a means of expression, it continues to touch upon important political, social, and even racial issues.
-It is an intellectual and emotional dance at the same time.
-And only those who really understand it can reach certain heights in it.
+Originated as a form of self-expression, it continues to address significant political, social, and racial issues.
+It requires both intellectual and emotional depth to fully grasp and excel in this dance style.
+Only those who truly understand and appreciate the depth of hip-hop can achieve success in it.

 Hip-hop is a unique culture with its own philosophy.
 And it was created by people who were not afraid to confront the world.
 Perhaps that's the main reason why this kind of choreography is so popular.
 Hip-hop dance is more than just a set of movements to music.
 It's a dance call full of boldness and passion.
 A dance with a story that's worth knowing.